claytononeill-DOIT/js-project-2/README.md

 # JavaScript Project 2

-The second JavaScript project is an extension on the first with the intention of continuing to expand upon the core fundamentals of web development.
+The second JavaScript project is an extension of the first project with the intention of continuing to expand upon the core fundamentals used in web development.

 This project will include fetching and displaying data from a public API using an API key, the creation of DOM elements, applying sorting logic to groups of objects, and additional styling updates that focus